-Who can get it: People ages 12 or older, who are covid positive, who are not hospitalized, and who are at high risk for getting very sick.
+Who can get it: People ages 12 or older, who are COVID positive, who are not hospitalized, and who are at high risk for getting very sick.

 How to use it: People using oral COVID treatments will need to take 3-4 pills, twice a day, for 5 days.
 Oral treatments need to be taken within 5 days of starting symptoms.
 People who are interested in this treatment should talk to their doctor or call the COVID-19 hotline at 1-855-600-3453 to find a prescription.

-IV MEDICATIONS
+IV Medications

-Who can get it: IV medications can be given to people who are 12 years or older, who are COVID positive, and who are not hospitalized.
+Who can get it: IV medications can be given to people who are 12 years or older, who are COVID positive, and who are not in the hospital.

-How to get it: IV treatments have to be given within 10 days of starting symptoms and have to be given in a clinical setting such as a hospital or healthcare center.
+How to get it: You have to get IV treatments within 10 days of when you started symptoms.
+You have to get them in a clinic, hospital or healthcare center.